auth0/docs/articles/api-auth/tutorials/verify-access-token.md

 At Auth0, an Access Token used for a custom API is formatted as a <dfn data-key="json-web-token">JSON Web Token (JWT)</dfn> which must be validated before use.

 :::note
 If the Access Token you got from Auth0 is not a JWT but an opaque string (like `kPoPMRYrCEoYO6s5`), this means that the Access Token was not issued for your custom API as the <dfn data-key="audience">audience</dfn>.
-When requesting a token for your API, make sure to use the `audience` parameter in the authorization or token request with the API identifier as the value of the parameter.
+When [requesting a token from Auth0](/tokens/guides/access-token/get-access-tokens) for your API, make sure to use the `audience` parameter in the authorization or token request with the API identifier as the value of the parameter.
 :::

 Validating the token consists of a series of steps, and if any of these fails, then the request **must** be rejected.
 This document lists all the validations that your API should perform:

-- Check that the JWT is well formed
+1. Check that the JWT is well formed
-- Check the signature
+2. Check the signature algorithm
+3. Verify the signature
-- Validate the standard claims
+4. Validate the standard claims
-- Check the Application permissions (<dfn data-key="scope">scopes
+5. Check the Application permissions (<dfn data-key="scope">scopes
 </dfn>)

 ::: note
 <a href="https://jwt.io/">JWT.io</a> provides a list of libraries that can do most of the work for you: parse the JWT, verify the signature and the claims.
 All of the [backend API quickstarts](/quickstart/backend) use SDKs that perform the JWT validation and parsing.
 :::

-## Parse the JWT
+## 1. Check that the JWT is well formed

 First, the API needs to parse the JWT to make sure it's well formed.
 If this fails the token is considered invalid and the request must be rejected.